Landlord Tips & Tricks

 One of the most significant landlord obligations is the requirement to offer fair housing.
 Under the Fair Housing Act (FHA), landlords are prohibited from discriminating against tenants based on race, sex, religion, ethnicity, family status, disability, mental or emotional impairments.
 This means that a landlord cannot deny housing or charge a different rate based on these listed factors.

-While some landlords don't like renting to tenants with children, fearing the noise and wear and tear that kids might cause, the federal Fair Housing Acts prohibit discriminating on this basis as well.
+While some landlords don't like renting to tenants with children, fearing the noise and wear and tear that kids might cause, the federal Fair Housing Acts prohibit discrimination on this basis as well.
 A landlord may not legally turn away or evict a tenant because they have children or an applicant or tenant is pregnant.

 • Poor Credit Score / Low Income